Winter is coming.

-Save Money on Heating by Reducing Your Energy Consumption
+How to Save Money on Heating

-When the temperature plummets below freezing, keeping the heat off is no longer an option.
-However, you can keep it set to a chilly but liveable temperature.
-Although the fifties can be a stretch, setting your thermostat to the sixties all winter long can hep you save on heating.
+However, you can keep it set to a chilly but livable temperature.
+Although the fifties can be a stretch, setting your thermostat to the sixties all winter long can help you save big.

 Wear Layers

 Warm indoor wear helps when the temperature is fifty degrees or above, but when it gets below that, sweeten the mixture with toasty throw blankets.
-What’s the point of winter if you can’t snuggle up under some warm blankets?

-Warm Food
+Eat Warm Food

-It’s stew season for a reason!
-The warm hearty stews are not only delicious, but they warm you up too!
 Holding that hot bowl of deliciousness while you slowly savor every bite is almost like heaven on a cool fall day.

 The same is true of tea, coffee, hot chocolate, and warm apple cider.
-Holding a warm cup for a half-hour helps the cold disappear for a while.
-It warms and soothes you from the inside out.
+Holding a warm cup for half an hour helps the cold disappear for a while.

 Sunlight is your Friend

 Don’t be afraid to open those drapes and let some sunlight in.
 The radiant daylight will help warm your house naturally and can also help you save energy on lighting.
-Every little bit helps.

-Space Heater
+Use a Space Heater

 A brand-new space heater is the real star of our stay warm show.
 These babies warm up a room!